-Founded in Pforzheim, Germany, in 1855 by Georg Seeger and Theodor Fahrner, Sr., the Fahrner company became one of the most successful European jewelry manufacturers of the late 19th and early 20th centuries.
-Theodor Fahrner, Jr., ran the company from 1883 until his death in 1919.
-The company was then sold to Gustav Braendle and renamed Gustave Braendle-Theodor Fahrner Nachfolger (German for “successors”).
-When Gustav Braendle died in 1952, his son Herbert took over.
-Production ceased in 1979, when Herbert Braendle died.
+Founded in Pforzheim, Germany, in 1855 by Georg Seeger and Theodor Fahrner, Sr. (1823 – 1883), the Fahrner company became one of the most successful European jewelry manufacturers of the late-19th and early-20th centuries.
+Theodor Fahrner, Jr., (1859 – 1919) ran the company from 1883 until his death.
+It was then sold to Gustav Braendle and renamed Gustav Braendle, Theodor Fahrner Nachfolger (German for “successors”).
+When Braendle died in 1952, his son Herbert took over.
+Production ceased after his death in 1979.

 Theodor Fahrner, Jr., was a creative and innovative designer and member of the aesthetic reform movement known as Jugendstil, the German name for Art Nouveau.
 He pioneered the use of eminent artists to design jewelry made partly or entirely by machine.
-Designers included Joseph Maria Olbrich, Max Gradl and Patriz Huber, who were architects and interior designers; Julius Müller-Salem, Bert Joho and Ferdinand Morawe, painters; and Ludwig Habich and Franz Boeres, sculptors.
+Designers included Joseph Maria Olbrich, Max J. Gradl and Patriz Huber, who were architects and interior designers; Julius Müller-Salem, Bert Joho and Ferdinand Morawe, painters; and Ludwig Habich and Franz Boeres, sculptors.
 Each designer had a distinctive style.
 They helped the company gain eminence for its Art Nouveau, Arts and Crafts and Celtic Revival jewelry.
-After winning a silver medal at the Paris World’s Fair in 1900, the company established the “TF” trademark and began to export its jewelry to England.
+A year after winning a silver medal at the Paris World’s Fair in 1900, the company registered the “TF” trademark, which enabled them to export jewelry to Great Britain.

 (United States)Shop Fishel, Nessler jewelry

 Incorporated in 1920 by William (Wilhelm) Forstner, Walter Forstner, and Harvey T. Andrews (a lawyer), Forstner Chain Corporation was located at 646 Nye Avenue in Irvington, New Jersey.
 Brothers Wilhelm (1878 – 1962) and Walter (1884 – 1979) were born in Pforzheim, a jewelry-making center in Germany.
 After emigrating to the U.S., they operated W. Forstner Co. and, with other partners, F. Speidel Co. at 162 Clifford Street in Providence, Rhode Island, before starting this company.
-When William retired in 1955, a group of executives formed two new corporations: Forstner, Inc., to carry on the jewelry-making business, and King Manufacturing Corp., for the manufacture of chains and other raw products for the jewelry industry.
+When William retired in 1955, a group of executives formed a new corporation, Forstner, Inc., to carry on the business.
+They entered bankruptcy in 1964.

 From 1926-1955, Forstner Chain was issued numerous utility patents pertaining to various types of chains, bracelets, ornamental belts, suspenders, watchbands, key chains, collar pins, tie holders, and cuff links.
 One design patent for a watch bracelet was issued in 1941.

-An ad in the October 13, 1926 issue of The Jewelers’ Circular showed the company’s registered trademarks, which designated the metal quality of a piece: FORSTNERS (1/10-14K gold filled), UNION (1/20-12K gold filled), W*F (1/40-12K gold filled), RADIO (“special process electroplate”), and NUMIUM (“numium metal base with real platinum finish”).
-The ad also showed this symbol for the company’s trademark:.
+An ad in the October 13, 1926 issue of The Jewelers’ Circular showed the company’s registered trademarks, which included the symbol shown here.
+The others designated the metal quality of a piece: FORSTNERS (1/10-14K gold filled), UNION (1/20-12K gold filled), W*F (1/40-12K gold filled), RADIO (“special process electroplate”), and NUMIUM (“numium metal base with real platinum finish”).

 The 1943 (fifth) edition of Trade Marks of the Jewelry and Kindred Trades, listed the above symbols as well as FORSTNER, FORTUNE, SNAP-LOCK, DUBL-LOCK, and SLIDE RING.Shop Forstner jewelry